Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/sabosan.md

     desc: "spear;"
 abilities_bot:
   - name: "Drain Blood"
-    desc: "⬻ __Requirements__ The sabosan has a creature [[grabbed|grabbed]]  __Effect__  The sabosan drains blood from the creature.
-The creature must succeed at a DC 23 Fortitude save or become [[drained|drained 1]].
+    desc: "⬻ __Requirements__ The sabosan has a creature [[rules/conditions.md#Grabbed|grabbed]]  __Effect__  The sabosan drains blood from the creature.
+The creature must succeed at a DC 23 Fortitude save or become [[rules/conditions.md#Drained|drained 1]].
 The sabosan gains a number of temporary Hit Points equal to the number of Hit Points lost by the creature."
   - name: "Fell Shriek"
     desc: "⬺ ([[auditory]]);  The sabosan emits a deafening cry in a 30-foot cone.
-Non-sabosan creatures in this area must each succeed at a DC 23 Fortitude save or be [[deafened|deafened]] for 1 minute."
+Non-sabosan creatures in this area must each succeed at a DC 23 Fortitude save or be [[rules/conditions.md#Deafened|deafened]] for 1 minute."
   - name: "Powerful Charge"
     desc: "⬺  The sabosan [[Stride|Strides]] up to double their Speed and then makes a claw [[Strike]].
 If the sabosan moved at least 20 feet, they deal an additional 1d6 (1d6) damage on a hit."